trixi-framework/HOHQMesh.jl/docs/src/guided-tour.md

 from the project name, "IceCreamCone" written to the specified folder.

 To develop the model, one adds curves to the outer boundary or to multiple inner boundaries, if desired.
-As in HOHQMesh, there are four curve classes currently available:
+As in HOHQMesh, there are five curve classes currently available:

 - Parametric equations
 - Cubic Splines
 - Lines defined by their end points
 - Circular arcs
+- Elliptic arcs

 In the example, the outer boundary is a closed circular arc with center at [0.0, 0.0, 0.0] with radius 4, starting at zero and ending at 360 degrees.
 It is added to the project with